AmericanCouncils/AyamelResourceApiServer/src/AC/GetID3Bundle/README.md

 ## Installation ##

 The `getid3` library is not currently available via composer, github or packagist.org.
 In order to have composer automatically download the required `getid3` dependency library, you will have to add a custom repository to your application's root `composer.json` file.
-Below is a custom repository definition that points to a `zip` archive of `getid3` on sourceforge.com, add this JSON structure into your app's `composer.json` and run `php composer.phar update` to have it install the library properly.
+Below is the custom repository definition that points to a `zip` archive of `getid3` on sourceforge.com, add this JSON structure into your app's `composer.json` and run `php composer.phar update` to have it install the library properly.